-6. Protection of Confidential Material.
+5. Protection of Confidential Material.

-(a) General Protections.
-Designated Confidential Information must be used or disclosed solely for purposes of prosecuting or defending this lawsuit, including any appeals.

-(b) Who May View Designated Confidential Information.
-Except with the prior written consent of the designating party or prior order of the court, designated Confidential Information may only be disclosed to the following persons:

-- (1) The parties to this litigation, including any employees, agents, and representatives of the parties; - (2) Counsel for the parties and employees and agents of counsel; - (3) The court and court personnel, including any special master appointed by the court, and members of the jury; - (4) Court reporters, recorders, and videographers engaged for depositions;
+- (a) General Protections.
+Designated Confidential Information must be used or disclosed solely for purposes of prosecuting or defending this lawsuit, including any appeals, or any other related legal proceeding brought by one of the parties to this litigation. - (b) Who May View Designated Confidential Information.
+Except with the prior written consent of the designating party or prior order of the court, designated Confidential Information may only be disclosed to the following persons: - (1) The parties to this litigation, including any employees, agents, and representatives of the parties; - (2) Counsel for the parties and employees and agents of counsel; - (3) The court and court personnel, including any special master appointed by the court, and members of the jury; - (4) Court reporters, recorders, and videographers engaged for depositions; - (5) Any mediator appointed by the court or jointly selected by the parties; - (6) Any expert witness, outside consultant, or investigator retained specifically in connection with this litigation, but only after such persons have completed the certification contained in Attachment A, Acknowledgment and Agreement to be Bound; - (7) Any potential, anticipated, or actual fact witness and his or her counsel, but only to the extent such confidential documents or information will assist the witness in recalling, relating, or explaining facts or in testifying, and only after such persons

-- (5) Any mediator appointed by the court or jointly selected by the parties; - (6) Any expert witness, outside consultant, or investigator retained specifically in connection with this litigation, but only after such persons have completed the certification contained in Attachment A, Acknowledgment and Agreement to be Bound; - (7) Any potential, anticipated, or actual fact witness and his or her counsel, but only to the extent such confidential documents or information will assist the witness in recalling, relating, or explaining facts or in testifying, and only after such persons have completed the certification contained in Attachment A; - (8) The author or recipient of the document (not including a person who received the document in the course of the litigation); - (9) Independent providers of document reproduction, electronic discovery, or other litigation services retained or employed specifically in connection with this litigation; and - (10) Other persons only upon consent of the producing party and on such conditions as the parties may agree. - (11) With regard to Defendant Loschke, he may view confidential documents necessary to defend the matter.
-However, since this is a case alleging sexual assault, he may not receive information concerning Plaintiff's address or present domicile.
-He may review medical records but may not maintain copies of them.
-If Loschke retains counsel, his counsel will be given access to all confidential information with the proviso that Plaintiff's address and current domicile remain attorney's eyes only to any medical or psychiatric records may be viewed by but not given to Loschke. - (c) Control of Documents.
-The parties must take reasonable efforts to prevent unauthorized or inadvertent disclosure of documents designated as containing

-Confidential Information pursuant to the terms of this Order.
-Counsel for the parties must maintain a record of those persons, including employees of counsel, who have reviewed or been given access to the documents along with the originals of the forms signed by those persons acknowledging their obligations under this Order.

-7. Filing of Confidential Information.
+- have completed the certification contained in Attachment A; - (8) The author or recipient of the document (not including a person who received the document in the course of the litigation); - (9) Independent providers of document reproduction, electronic discovery, or other litigation services retained or employed specifically in connection with this litigation; and - (10) Other persons only upon consent of the producing party and on such conditions as the parties may agree. - (c) Control of Documents.
+The parties must take reasonable efforts to prevent unauthorized or inadvertent disclosure of documents designated as containing Confidential Information pursuant to the terms of this Order.
+Counsel for the parties must maintain a record of those persons, including employees of counsel, who have reviewed or been given access to the documents along with the originals of the forms signed by those persons acknowledging their obligations under this Order. - 6.
+Filing of Confidential Information.
 In the event a party seeks to file any document containing Confidential Information subject to protection under this Order with the court, that party must take appropriate action to insure that the document receives proper protection from public disclosure including: (a) filing a redacted document with the consent of the party who designated the document as confidential; (b) where appropriate (e.g., in relation to discovery and evidentiary motions), submitting the document solely for in camera review; or (c) when the preceding measures are inadequate, seeking permission to file the document under seal by filing a motion for leave to file under seal in accordance with D. Kan.
 Rule 5.4.6.

 Nothing in this Order will be construed as a prior directive to allow any document to be filed under seal.
 The parties understand that the requested documents may be filed under seal only with the permission of the court after proper motion.
 If the motion is granted and the requesting party permitted to file the requested documents under seal, only counsel of record and unrepresented parties will have access to the sealed documents.
-Pro hac vice attorneys must obtain sealed documents from local counsel.